johanaarstein/am-lottieplayer/svn/trunk/readme.txt

 == Changelog ==

+= 1.0.3 =
+* Optimization: Updates to animation engine.
+Faster and even more lightweight!

 = 1.0.2 =
 * Bugfix: typo in dotLottie decompression, causing base64 encryption of bitmap images to break.